 1 - 2

-Join us for a day’s walking through some of the finest scenery in the Peak District along a route that is jam-packed with variety.
+Join us for a gentle 8 mile day walk through some of the finest scenery in the Peak District along a route that is jam-packed with variety.

 This is one of our day walks which are perfect for trying-out the Large Outdoors’ experience – with gentle strolling that enables you to have a good natter to the guide to find out more about us as well as get to know other members of the group.